 Undergraduate Degrees

 A minimum of 25% of an associate or bachelor's degree must be completed at CSU.
-Transfer credit for experimental learning may not exceed 25% of the degree program.
+Transfer credit for experiential learning may not exceed 25% of the degree program.

 Master’s Degrees

 A minimum of 33% of a master's degree program must be completed at CSU.
-Transfer credit for experimental learning may not exceed 25% of the degree program.
+Transfer credit for experiential learning may not exceed 25% of the degree program.

 Doctoral Degrees (DBA)

 A minimum of 33% of a doctoral program must be completed at CSU.
-Transfer credit for experimental learning only applies to didactic courses and may not exceed 25% of the degree program.
+Transfer credit for experiential learning only applies to didactic courses and may not exceed 25% of the degree program.

 Additional Transfer Credit Limitations